-Christian Strenger Chairman Sylwia Szczepek Hepsen Uzcan President and Chief Portfolio Manager Executive Officer
+Hepsen Uzcan President and Chief

+Executive Officer

-The views expressed in the preceding discussion regarding portfolio management matters are only through the end of the period of the report as stated on the cover.
-Portfolio management's views are subject to change at any time based on market and other conditions and should not be construed as recommendations.
+The views expressed in the preceding discussion reflect those of the portfolio management team generally through the end of the period of the report as stated on the cover.
+The management team's views are subject to change at any time based on market and other conditions and should not be construed as recommendations.
 Past performance is no guarantee of future results.
 Current and future portfolio holdings are subject to risk, including geopolitical and other risks.